klclee/ember-cli-dropdown/README.md

 ```

 The main changes here is `class` is now `selectClass` and when using `optionValuePath` and `optionLabelPath` you just need to sepicfy the object's property.

+## A note on ember data boolean type

+From the documentation of ember data.
+They mention it will convert a string of 'true' or 'false' if you speify the ```attr('boolean')```.
+This don't seem to be the case for version 2.4.0.
+To deal with this there is now a extra piece of code if you are using true or false as value of a drop down it will first convert it to boolean before setting the value.